SahilMalawde-28/Doctor-Babu/README.md

-# 🩺 AI-Powered WhatsApp Healthcare Assistant – *"Doctor Babu / Swasthiq"*
+# 🩺 AI-Powered WhatsApp Healthcare Assistant – *"Doctor Babu"*

 > **Bringing Healthcare to Every Village – One Chat at a Time**